US Electricity Markets 101

-Since many RTOs operate wholesale markets that encompass multiple states, they are regulated by FERC (with the exception of ERCOT, the Texas RTO).
-FERC has oversight of all wholesale power transactions on the two large interconnected grids: the eastern and western interconnects.
+Since many RTOs operate wholesale markets that encompass multiple states, they are regulated by FERC (with the exception of the Texas RTO, the Electric Reliability Council of Texas—or ERCOT).
+FERC has oversight of all wholesale power transactions on the two large, interconnected grids: the eastern and western interconnects.

 While regulated utilities base retail rates on a regulated rate of return on investments (as described above), deregulated retail utilities purchase electricity at market-determined wholesale prices and then sell that electricity to customers at market-determined retail prices, given competition from other retailers.
 RTOs typically run three kinds of markets that determine wholesale prices for these services: energy markets, capacity markets, and ancillary services markets.

-Base wholesale market prices typically reflect the price for power when it is able to flow freely without transmission constraints across the RTOs territory.
-When that is not possible, RTOs account for congestion on transmission lines by allowing prices to differ in different locations.
+Base wholesale market prices typically reflect the price for power when it can flow freely without transmission constraints across the RTO’s territory.
+When that is not possible, RTOs account for congestion on transmission lines by allowing prices to differ by location.
 As a result, areas with high demand and scarce electric resources typically have higher prices than those with abundant generation relative to load.

 Payments to generators in the capacity market are essentially a reward for that generator being available to operate and provide electricity if needed.
 Consequently, if generators are unavailable to operate during a time when they are called upon, they may face fees under capacity performance requirements.